A trilinear approach to square function and local smoothing estimates for the wave operator: Introduction

 \begin{thm} The estimate $\mathcal{SQ}(4 \to 4;1/16=0.0625)$ holds. \end{thm}

 The approach to Theorem \ref{thm:sqfEst} is based on trilinear methods.
-S. Lee and Vargas \cite{lee2012cone} already employed a trilinear approach by adapting the arguments of Bourgain and Guth \cite{bourgain2011bounds}, and obtained the sharp estimate $\mathcal{SQ}(3 \to 3;0)$.
+S. Lee and Vargas \cite{lee2012cone} already employed a trilinear approach to square function estimates by adapting the multilinear arguments of Bourgain and Guth \cite{bourgain2011bounds}, and obtained the sharp estimate $\mathcal{SQ}(3 \to 3;0)$.
 In \cite{lee2012cone}, it was observed that trilinear square function estimates for the cone are essentially equivalent to linear ones.
-We will use this observation to convert the linear estimate to trilinear one.
-For trilinear estimates, the multilinear restriction theorem of Bennet, Carbery and Tao \cite{bennett2006multilinear} will be utilized too as in \cite{lee2012cone}.
-But, to lift $L^3$ estimate to $L^4$ estimate we will combine this with the sharp $l^2$ decoupling theorem due to Bourgain and Demeter \cite{bourgain2015proof}.
+To get a trilinear square function estimate, the multilinear restriction theorem of Bennet, Carbery and Tao \cite{bennett2006multilinear} will be utilized as in \cite{lee2012cone}.
+However, to lift the $L^3$ estimate to the $L^4$ estimate we will combine this with the sharp $\ell^2$ decoupling theorem due to Bourgain and Demeter \cite{bourgain2015proof}.
 Also, we will adapt the induction-on-scales argument of Bourgain and Demeter \cite{bourgain2015proof}.
 However, since their arguments take advantage of some properties of decoupling norm not derived from the square function, we cannot formulate an iteration as strong as in \cite{bourgain2015proof}.
 Nevertheless, it is enough to obtain Theorem \ref{thm:sqfEst}.

-The square function estimate is related to several deep questions in harmonic analysis such as the cone multiplier, local smoothing conjecture and the $L^p$ regularity conjecture for convolution operator with helix.
+The square function estimate is related to several deep questions in harmonic analysis such as the cone multiplier, local smoothing conjecture and the $L^p$ regularity conjecture for convolution operator with the helix.
 In particular, these conjectures follow from the sharp estimate $\mathcal{SQ}(4 \to 4;0)$, see for example \cite{tao2000bilinearII}, \cite{garrigos2009cone}.
 Theorem \ref{thm:sqfEst} implies the following partial results on these problems.

 \begin{cor} \emph{(i)} If $\alpha > 1/16$ then the local smoothing estimate

 holds, where $L_\alpha^p$ is the $L^p$-Sobolev space of order $\alpha$.

 \emph{(ii)} If $\alpha > 1/16$ then the cone multiplier operator $T_\alpha$ defined by $\widehat{T_\alpha f} (\xi,\tau)= \rho(\tau) (1-|\xi|^2/ \tau^2)_+^{\alpha}\hat f(\xi)$ is bounded on $L^4$, where $\rho$ is a bump function on $[1,2]$.